zapisnicar/cookiecutter-pyqt5/README.rst

     $ application_name [application]: Enter the name of your GUI application.

     $ application_title [Template]: Enter the title of your application.
-This name is also used as an entry point into the application.
+This name is also used as an entry point into the application. (not implemented)

     $ project_short_description [A PyQt5 GUI application]: Enter a short description about your project.

     $ version [0.0.1]: Enter the version number for your application.

-    $ insert_toolbar [yes]: If you would like a tool bar on your application, press enter or type yes.
+    $ (not implemented) insert_toolbar [yes]: If you would like a tool bar on your application, press enter or type yes.

-    $ insert_statusbar [yes]: If you would like a movable status bar on your application, press enter or type yes.
+    $ (not implemented)insert_statusbar [yes]: If you would like a movable status bar on your application, press enter or type yes.